UBC-DSCI/dsci-100/README.md

 communications of findings.
 No previous programming skills necessary; beginners are welcome!

+## Dealing With COVID-19

+The [COVID-19 pandemic](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/events-as-they-happen) has affected us all in different ways.
+It's okay to not be okay, and you should never hesitate to reach out to me if you need support.
+Just ask!
+UBC also has [great student support resources](https://students.ubc.ca/covid19) related to COVID-19 (and otherwise).

+Also, please keep in mind that running a course during a pandemic is a new experience for your teaching team.
+The way this course usually runs (with a lot of close interaction between students and instructors) is not safe when we are trying to limit the spread of COVID-19.
+So a lot of how we run things in-class will be a bit "experimental," and we will have to adjust on the fly; please do not hesitate to provide feedback on how we can improve your learning experience.

+**Section 004: please see Canvas for rules we are implementing this semester to limit the spread of COVID-19.**

 ## Textbook
 This course uses [Data Science: A First Introduction](https://ubc-dsci.github.io/introduction-to-datascience/).
 This textbook is open source and will always be freely available on the web.